 Tracking Preference Expression (Do Not Track), Recommendation.
 This specification defines the technical mechanisms for expressing a Do Not Track preference, for example as an HTTP header or a DOM property.
 It may include mechanisms for sites to signal whether and how they honor this preference.

 Draft state: Candidate Recommendation

-OPTION 1 (TCS downgraded to WG Note): Tracking Compliance Specification (TCS): The existing TCS will be published as a Working Group Note.
-Required minimal definitions that may be required for TPE to be self-contained may be migrated to TPE.

-Draft state: Candidate Recommendation

-OPTION 2 (Aim for TCS as recommendation): The existing Tracking Compliance Specification will be continued to be evolved.
-If sufficient adoption can be observed during the life-time of this working group, we plan to progress the TCS to Recommendation state.
+Target State: Recommendation

+Traking Compliance Specification (TCS): We continue maintain the existing Tracking Compliance Specification.

 Draft State: Candidate Recommendation

+Target State: Candidate Recommendation

+Implementation Reports: The working group plans to publish implementation reports for TPE that document how TPE can be used in practice.
+A particular focus will be using TPE to simplify compliance with EU privacy regulations.

 The Working Group may also publish guides for implementation and compliance by user agents and Web sites.
 Testing

 The Working Group may publish test suites for technical specifications or reports evaluating compliance.